UPDATED: October 1, 2015

 Sometimes, though, you might have to modify the wig's look to be spot-on for your costume.
 Here are some tips on how to style, maintain, and get the most of out of your costume wig:

 Keeping your wigs nice and "healthy" is a little different than taking care of your actual hair.
-Here are some tips on maintenance for synthetic wigs:
+Here are some tips on synthetic wig care and maintenance for synthetic wigs:

 Another thing to avoid: heat!
 Such as curling irons, straightening wands and blow dryers.
 Excessive heat and synthetic fibers do not mix, and you'll be out of a wig in no time flat.

 So you have your wig, but you'd still like to tweak it's appearance a little bit?
+We'll show you a couple methods to style a wig!
 Alright!
-Here are ten awesome wig styling tutorials we've found that will definitely help you look your best.
+If you are looking for how to style a synthetic wig, here are ten awesome synthetic wig styling tutorials we've found that will definitely help you look your best.

 "How to Put On a Wig"